Shareholders’ rights of participation

-The recognition of an acquirer of registered shares as a shareholder with voting rights, as well as the registration of nominees as shareholders with voting rights are subject to certain restrictions.
-According to Article 3, subsection 6 of the Articles of Association in particular, the Board of Directors may refuse full shareholder status to an acquirer of shares to the extent the number for registered shares held by that acquirer exceeds 4% of the total number of registered shares as entered in the commercial register.
-Details regarding the registration restrictions for registered shares, limitations of nominee registrations, the Group clause included in the Articles of Association and the rules for granting exceptions, may be found in the chapter “Group structure and Shareholders” in this Annual Report and in the respective regulation of the Board of Directors “Registered Share and Shareholder Registry Regulations Lindt & Sprüngli AG”.
+The recognition of an acquirer of registered shares as a shareholder with voting rights, and the registration of nominees as shareholders with voting rights are subject to certain restrictions.
+According to Article 3, subsection 6 of the Articles of Association in particular, the Board of Directors may refuse full shareholder status to an acquirer of shares to the extent the number of registered shares held by that acquirer exceeds 4% of the total number of registered shares as entered in the commercial register.
+Details regarding the registration restrictions for registered shares, limitations of nominee registrations, the group clause included in the Articles of Association and the rules for granting exceptions, may be found in the chapter “Group structure and Shareholders” in this Annual Report and in the respective regulations of the Board of Directors “Registered Shares and Shareholder Registry Regulations Lindt & Sprüngli AG”.

 According to Article 12, subsection 3 of the Articles of Association, no shareholder may combine, in the aggregate, directly or indirectly, through shares held or shares represented, more than 6% of the votes of the existing share capital when exercising voting rights at the General Meeting.
-Natural persons or legal entities, which are related to each other through capital or voting rights or in any other way or are under common custody, are considered as one shareholder.
-In special cases, the Board of Directors may grant exceptions from the voting rights restrictions.
+Natural persons or legal entities that are related to each other through capital or voting rights or in any other way or are under common control are considered as one shareholder.
+In special cases, the Board of Directors may grant exceptions to the voting rights restrictions.
 In the reporting year, the Board of Directors granted no such exception.

-Shareholders are invited to the General Meeting by the Board of Directors at least 20 days prior to the date of the General Meeting via publication in the Swiss Official Gazette of Commerce.
+Shareholders are invited to the General Meeting by the Board of Directors at least 20 days before to the date of the General Meeting via publication in the Swiss Official Gazette of Commerce.